-What I love is building products that solve a challenge between advisor and customer.
+What I love is building products that solve a challenge between advisors and customers.
 There are plenty of those in wealth management.

 Luxe Digital: What are your users typically looking for when visiting your website, and what are the main benefits of using a digital platform?

 Dominic Gamble: Understanding the end-user is key to building the right digital experience.
-Across our business lines, these users vary in wealth, age, tech-savviness, and their trust in technology.
+Across our business lines, these users vary in wealth, age, tech-savviness, and trust in technology.
 That’s not just about the consumer, but the advisors within the financial institutions too.
-So we have a delicate line to walk – over-engineering and also oversimplifying UX and UI can alienate certain groups.
+So we have a delicate line to walk – over-engineering and also oversimplifying UX, and UI can alienate certain groups.
 What we’re seeking across our product group, is easy-to-understand, intuitive, and useful functions that strip away the superfluous and focus on doing the core functions brilliantly.

 The beneficiaries of the technology – the end investors – are principally individuals with $100k and above.
 Actually, client-facing technology for the ultra-high-net-worth investor (UHNWIs) is still not prevalent for many reasons, but the main reason is that it’s generally perceived the Asian high-net-worth does not want a tech-based relationship (for the time being).

 However, that is not the case for the affluent and high-net-worth segments.
 This is the user base that has trailed the Millennials for digital usage in Asia, and they are demanding more digital delivery of services than ever before.

 Luxe Digital: How would you describe both your financial service providers and your end consumers?

 Dominic Gamble: We have a wide range of user types – men/women, late twenties to late 80s in age, different nationalities, and different device users.
 They are not millennials though, that’s a common denominator.